tox-rs/tox/README.md

  - improved toxcore implementation in Rust
  - Rust API
  - "old" C API for compatibility
+    - with help of [rusty-cheddar]?
  - documentation
  - tests
  - more

+## Progress
+*Not listed items are on TODO*.
+If you're interested in them arriving sooner, consider helping :wink:

+ - [ ] implementing toxcore
+    - [ ] DHT
+        - [x] ping requests & responses
+        - [x] nodes requests & responses
+        - [x] NAT ping requests & responses
+ - [x] Rust API

+   It will be a subject to changes, and most likely parts that are currently public will at later point become hidden.
+That though depends on the needs.
+ - [x] Documentation
+    - [x] Simply great.
+Further improvements in progress.
+ - tests
+    - [x] tests cover almost all functionality
+    - [x] tested against [hstox], using [Tox Tester], T.T for short

 ## License